adacord/cli/docs/cli.md

-# Use this as an Adacord CLI
+# How to use the Adacord CLI

 ```bash
 # create a new user